-The 11-inch model originally released for $799 for the most basic model, with additional configurations driving the price upward to $1,699.
+The 11-inch model was initially released for $799 for the most basic model, with additional configurations driving the price upward to $1,699.
 The 12.9-inch model could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1,899.
-Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1,499 and $1,699 respectively.
+Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1,499 and $1,699, respectively.

 The second-generation iPad Pro models were announced at Apple's WWDC event in 2017 and saw significant upgrades over their predecessors.
 Replacing the 9.7-inch model was the new 10.5-inch model, though the 12.9-inch model's size would remain unchanged.

 Both second-generation models used an A10X Hex-core CPU and a 12-core GPU, ProMotion display, and a True Tone display that was 50% brighter than the previous models.

 The second-generation models also boasted a 12-megapixel rear-facing camera, a 7-megapixel front-facing camera, and storage capacities up to 512 GB.

 At launch, the 10.5-inch model started at $649 and could cost as much as $1,079.
 Depending on the configuration, the 12.9-inch second-generation model could be purchased for as low as $799 or as much as $1299.